 We know that children can find navigating friendships tricky and errors will be made.
 Just as in any family, there will be times where the girls may require help from an adult.
 Here at Tormead Prep, we take the time to mentor and guide the girls with their friendships through teaching and encouraging them to learn from their mistakes.
 Teachers will discuss and model how to make the correct choices in the future.

 We are fortunate to have specialist pastoral staff at Tormead.
-A School Healthcare Lead can support our Prep School girls should the need ever arise.
+Our School Nurses, Emotional Literacy Support Assistant (ELSA) and School Counsellors can support our Prep School girls should the need ever arise.

 ‘The Sparkly Jar of Fabulousness’ originated through an idea to keep families connected during the first lockdown.
 There was a need to recognise and celebrate successes and achievements made at home such as being thoughtful and kind to family members or learning to bake bread, as well as marking academic, artistic and sporting success.
 On their return to school, the girls were eager to continue with this Friday Assembly feature and thus a tradition of nominating members of the Tormead Family in the ‘Sparkly Jar of Fabulousness’ has been born.

 We are keen to ensure that the girls are thoughtful to others in our wider community.
 Our House Captains organise events to raise money for different charities over the year.
-We are proud to have connected with Age UK Surrey and worked to support the homeless and the Guildford Foodbank.
+We are proud to have connected with Age UK Surrey and continue to work to support the Guildford Foodbank.
 We want our girls to have empathy and to have understanding of issues in the real world be that locally or globally.